timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 * [Working Effectively with Legacy Code by Michael C. Feathers](https://www.amazon.co.uk/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/) is *the* book to read on the subject.

+Feathers defines legacy code as code without tests.

+> "Preserving behaviour is a large challenge.
+When we need to make changes and preserve behaviour, it can involve considerable risk."
+>
+> ~ Michael C. Feathers

 ### Named techniques and related libraries

 * [Characterization testing](https://michaelfeathers.silvrback.com/characterization-testing) is the idea of creating tests to probe and demonstrate the existing behaviour of previously untested code.